molily/molily.de/_posts/2020-11-21-testing-angular.md

 1. Find an element by test id
 2. Check its text content
-3. Check the value of an attribute
+3. Check its attribute value

 First, the spec finds the element with the test id `full-photo-title` and expects it to contain the photo’s title.